-We may, in the event of the consummation of a merger, consolidation or other business combination involving us (unless substantially all of the holders of our common stock continue to hold a majority of the voting stock of the surviving entity or its parent), require each holder of limited partnership units to exchange all such units (and corresponding shares of Class B common stock or Class C common stock, as applicable) for shares of our Class A common stock, or for shares of our convertible preferred stock in the case of the preferred units, and to convert such shares into shares of our Class A common stock.
-In the event that a tender offer, share exchange offer, issuer bid, take-over bid, recapitalization or similar transaction with respect to our Class A common stock is proposed by us or by a third party and approved by our board of directors or is otherwise effected with the consent of our board of directors, each holder of limited partnership units (other than us) will be permitted to participate in such transaction by exchanging their units for shares of our Class A common stock or converting their shares of convertible stock received upon exchange of preferred units contingent upon the consummation of the transaction.
+We may, upon the consummation of a merger, consolidation or other business combination involving us (unless such a transaction would result in our voting stock continuing to represent at least a majority of the total voting power of the voting stock of the surviving entity or its parent), require each holder of limited partnership units to exchange all such units (together with an equal number of shares of Class B common stock or Class C common stock, as applicable) for shares of our Class A common stock, in the case of the preferred units, and to convert such shares of convertible preferred stock into shares of our Class A common stock.
+In the event that a tender offer, share exchange offer, issuer bid, take-over bid, recapitalization or similar transaction with respect to our Class A common stock is proposed by us or by a third party and approved by our board of directors or is otherwise effected with the consent of our board of directors, each holder of limited partnership units (other than us) will be permitted to participate in such transaction by exchanging their units for shares of our Class A common stock or converting their shares of convertible preferred stock received upon exchange of preferred units contingent upon the consummation of the transaction.